mutse/qt5-book-code/README.md

 All examples are compiled on Ubuntu 12.04.2 LTE with Qt5, except the chap23, which is only compiled on Windows platform with axserver module.

+### Thanks

+Ersin Özkan <ersin.ozkan@windowslive.com>

+reported pixmap.fill(this, 0, 0) in the chap05/plotter/plotter.cpp is deprecated with QT5.0.2, and suggested to use fill(QColor &) instead it.

 ### Ask

-If you have any questions or good ideas, please send them to me.
+If you have any questions or suggestions, please send them to me.
 And my email is <yyhoo2.young@gmail.com>